 There are few holidays that leave this expat soul feeling as sentimental as Thanksgiving, which is pretty peculiar since it never used to be a holiday I cared much about.
 Of course I’d get down on some sweet potatoes and stuffing, but even as a child I didn’t buy into the whole pilgrims and “Indians” holding hands and singing kumbaya.

-BUT, being away from the states for six consecutive turkey days has left me a bit nostalgic – not for whitewashed histories and cover-ups, but for today’s modern traditions.
+BUT, being away from the states for six consecutive turkey days has left me a bit nostalgic – not for whitewashed histories and cover-ups, but for the family traditions.
 Thanksgiving and Friendsgivings, loved ones preparing and enjoying a meal together and genuinely taking time to be grateful.
 The beginning of the holiday season and the calm before the storm of shopping malls and Christmas parties, Secret Santas and stocking stuffers.

 And while you’re at it, don’t forget to click here if you’re looking for ideas and activities to celebrate Native American Heritage Month this November.

 Works best with: Infantíl/Preschool – 2nd Grade (4 – 7 years)

 You need: butcher paper, glue, dice and feathers printed on Autumn-colored paper

 Prep: Draw the outline of a turkey body on the butcher paper.
 Pre-cut the feathers.

 - Each number on the die is assigned an autumn color